 The one thing I'm afraid of now is to be stuck, you know, stuck on a bed handled by nurses on orders by doctors that hardly look at you.

 As you know, when suffering a considerable pain...uhm...without finding refuge.
 That’s when the long years of practice come in, which I haven’t done.
 What I regret most is not having done enough practice.
 (For Klaus, a practice meant his meditation practice).

 Carl: Sounds like you have done enough to make the kinds of decisions you’re making today right here and now.

 Heidi: I think so too.

-I recently asked Heidi what she remembers of that conversation: What I remember most vividly is feeling like there were things I really wanted to tell my dad before he died; how he gave me a wonderful and happy childhood, how much I admired him for all that he had done and achieved in his life, and that I love him and I was going to miss him.
+When I asked Heidi what she remembers of that conversation, she said, “What I remember most vividly is feeling like there were things I really wanted to tell my dad before he died; how he gave me a wonderful and happy childhood, how much I admired him for all that he had done and achieved in his life, and that I love him and I was going to miss him.”

-I didn't really have an emotional support network in Chiang Mai and I didn't feel like I could ‘lose it’ when I had nobody to catch me.
-Neither my mom nor my aunt were the kinds of people I could fall apart with.
-But to have you there holding that space and facilitating that conversation really made a difference.
-It seemed to take a natural flow that enabled me and my dad to open up and risk losing our shit with each other.
+She wiped a trace of tears from her eyes, took a deep breath, and continued, “I didn't have an emotional support network in Chiang Mai.
+Neither my mom nor my aunt was the kind of person I could fall apart with.
+But you being there, holding that space made a difference.
+It seemed to take a natural flow that enabled me and my dad to open up and risk losing our shit with each other.”

 Pain management would continue to be critical for Klaus.
-From then on, with Kate’s guidance and Dr PKs pain management, Klaus was finally able to get relief with the combination of stronger and stronger fentanyl patches combined liquid morphine injected through his feeding tube at regular daily intervals.
+From then on, with Kate’s guidance and Dr. PKs pain management, Klaus was finally able to get relief with the combination of stronger and stronger fentanyl patches combined with liquid morphine injected through his feeding tube at regular daily intervals.
 Klaus was also practicing meditation to calm himself, which helped him to manage the increasing levels of pain.